ahettlin/angular-cli-workshop/exercises/Exercise-4.md

 }
 ```

 If you don't see the changes reflected in your browser after saving, you may need to stop and restart `ng serve`.
-Sometimes more fundimental changes like adding/removing things from modules or routes aren't picked up properly.
+Sometimes more fundamental changes like adding/removing things from modules or routes aren't picked up properly.

 The `AppComponent` has now been reduced to only managing things that are application-wide.
 In this case, it's just to provide a global header.
 For a larger project, this is convenient for adding application wide navigation, a footer, or anything else that you need applied to every page.